tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/Windows(C SHARP)/ITRTCCloud(C SHAPP)_intl_en.md

 - `yOffset`: Y coordinate of watermark, which is a floating point number between 0 and 1.
 - `fWidthRatio`: watermark dimensions ratio, which is a floating point number between 0 and 1.

->?This feature is not supported in big and small image streams currently.
+>This feature is not supported in big and small image streams currently.